intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 During the build process, Docker* images related to Nauta are prepared.
 After a successful build, the resulting `tar.gz` file will be found in the `tools/.workspace` directory.

-## Connecting to the Internet

-Note that to build Nauta package you need internet connection so that you can untar the tarball, configure your proxy settings, DNS settings, and so on.

 ## Tarball—Output of the Build
 A successful build produces a compressed tarball.
 The tarball's name will be in the following form: `nauta-{version}-{build-id}.tar.gz` (for example: `nauta-1.0.0-190110100005.tar.gz).`
 The tarball contains, among other things, docs, images, config files, and ansible playbooks.
 To complete the installation of Nauta, follow the rest of this installation guide with a prepared `tar.gz` artifact.

-Note that this guide explains how to create the Nauta application, but to interact with an installed Nauta platform, the `nctl` client is also required.
-For more information on installing the client, refer to the chapter _Client Installation and Configuration_ in section _How to Build Nauta CLI_ in the Nauta User Guide.
+Note that this guide explains how to build the Nauta application, but to interact with an installed Nauta platform, the `nctl` client is also required.
+For more information on installing the client, refer to the chapter _Client Installation and Configuration_ in section _How to Build Nauta CLI_ in the [Nauta User Guide](../../user-guide/actions/nctl.md).

 ## Next Steps: Nauta Installer System Requirements